mechatroner/RBQL/README.md

 * Use Python or JavaScript expressions inside _SELECT_, _UPDATE_, _WHERE_ and _ORDER BY_ statements
 * Result set of any query immediately becomes a first-class table on its own
+* No need to provide FROM statement in the query - input table is defined by the current context
 * Supports input tables with an inconsistent number of fields per record
 * Output records appear in the same order as in input unless _ORDER BY_ is provided
 * Each record has a unique NR (record number) identifier